 SHINGLETOWN, Calif. — Unless it’s Sunday, Kelly Loew is steering her rusty-red Jeep down the same mail route in Shingletown, as she has six days a week for the last seven years.
 But she delivers less mail these days as California’s persistent wildfires drive residents away...

-Thousands of the Morocco's teachers rocked the country's education system by joining union strikes protesting for job stability, increased pay, promotions, health care and pensions.
+Thousands of the Morocco's teachers rocked the country's education system by striking and protesting for job stability, increased pay, promotions, health care and pensions.
 The coverage below follows the movement over the course of nearly three months:

 Story I: Two protests take place in Rabat on International Women's Day